turingschool/module_5/flower_exercise_2.0.md

 **Example:**
 1. I want to target StitchFix
-2. They are solving the problem of how customers find clothing that matches their taste and preferences by finding the clothes and sending them to the customer, which takes out effort and time constraints for the customer and makes it convenient fro them
+2. They are solving the problem of how customers find clothing that matches their taste and preferences by finding the clothes and sending them to the customer, which takes out effort and time constraints for the customer and makes it convenient for them
 3. I am very interested in fashion tech, and I have a background in retail and marketing that helps me understand customers' needs
 4. My top thinking style as Objective-Analytical and driver in Order/Specialist demonstrate that I am someone who is very observant and detail-oriented, meaning that I can anticipate customer needs before they have to communicate them.
 I am always looking at the big picture in a very strategic way.
 I also like to work with teams and collaborate on ideas, communicating out loud and crowdsourcing the best ideas to continue innovating.
 I'm not afraid to try out a new idea and will create a plan to test and execute it in an efficient way.
 5. I will reach out to alumni who work at StitchFix, find out about openings they have, and start working on a specific side project that utilizes their tech stack or does demonstrates how I could do the work they're looking for.